sigmaSd/forcerun/README.md

 # ForceRun
-Try to run linux executables with old libraries runtime dependencies
+Try to run linux executables that require old libraries as runtime dependencies